Deaf people have been more in the spotlight than you know.

 Tamika Catchings - A professional basketball player in the WNBA.
-She played for the University of Tennesse.
+She played for the University of Tennessee.

 LeRoy Colombo - Famous deaf lifeguard entered into the Guinness Book of World Records for saving 907 lives.

-Louis Long (aka The Silent Warrior) - Deaf American professional wrestler and founder of Deaf Wrestling Alliance.
+Louis Long (aka The Silent Warrior) - First Deaf American professional wrestler in Japan and the Philippines and founder of the Deaf Wrestling Alliance.

 Alan Kilby - The first deaf British professional wrestler who won champion.
 He is a retired wrestler now.